Pick Your Own Fruit FAQ

 Do you accept debit/credit cards?

-We accept both debit and credit cards.
+Yes, we accept both debit and credit cards.

 How can I find out what produce is available to pick?

-For a full list of what is currently available for picking, please check our front page.
+For a full list of what is currently available for picking, check our front page.
 We also send updates to our mailing list.

 Where can I find the various crops for picking?

 Our staff at the PYO will point you in the right direction for the particular crop you are picking.
+Usually, the further you go, the better the fruit gets.

 Can I eat the fruit while I pick?